(infusio Cassia alata)

-Senna is a powerful herb, used in the naturel treatment of constipation; both the leaves and seedpods are used in this regard.
-It has also Ayurvedic applications such as skin conditions and hypertension.
+Senna is a powerful herb, used in the natural treatment of constipation; both the leaves and seedpods are used in this regard.
+It has also Ayurvedic applications such as against skin conditions and hypertension.

 Senna infusion (herbal tea) may be combined with carminative herbs such as Ginger or Fennel.

 Excellent for weight loss, often in combination with Banaba (Lagerstroemia speciosa).
 It may also help remove toxins from the body (detoxification).

 Other applications are: Tinea pedis (athlete's foot), ringworm, eczema, itching and insect bites.

 A strong decoction of the leaves can be used as an abortifacient (substance that causes pregnancy to end prematurely and causes an abortion).